 Leather care products are widely available in a variety of stores and websites.
 The first step is to become an informed consumer about the products you buy.
 When caring for higher quality leather, you want to make sure you purchase the best type of care products for that leather.

 The next thing you need to know is that not all leather is the same and not all leather care products are universal.
 Veg tan leather should be treated differently than chromium tanned hides.
 Aniline dyed floater has exposed pores and requires conditioners that do not clog those pores.
 When choosing care products, be sure to read labels to understand the differences between products and their composition materials.

-You will need three types of materials: Cleaner, Conditioner and Weather-proofer.
+You will need three types of materials: Cleaner, Conditioner, and Weather-proofer.
 You can also get a color revitalizer to restore the depth of the color.

-Keep your leather clean, it will make them look and feel better.
+Keep your leather clean; it will make them look and feel better.

-Conditioners all need some sort of bonding agent or wax.
+Conditioners all need some bonding agent or wax.
 Better quality conditioners will use Bees Wax or Carnauba.
 Lesser products will use paraffin or lanoline (these are a bit too thick for an aniline finish).
 Do not use products using synthetic bonding agents on our leathers.
 Save it for belts and pouches.

 DO NOT USE SHOE POLISH!

-Shoe polish is like a leather paint.
-It will cover the leather and coat it with layer that will reduce the leather’s ability to breathe.
+Shoe polish is like leather paint.
+It will cover the leather and coat it with a layer that will reduce the leather’s ability to breathe.